 - After fifteen years, your risk of heart attack and stroke is the same as the risk for someone who’s never smoked.

-You’re well positioned to continue on the road towards a healthier future.
+Now that you’ve seen the complete timeline to quit smoking, you’re well positioned to continue on the road towards a healthier future.